pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 1. Go to the workspace and select the **Team** tab.

-1. Find and select the team member(s) whose role you wish to change.
+1. Find and select the team member(s) whose role you want to change.

 1. Click **Actions**, and choose **Change Role**.